mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 1.2 - 11-9-2016
+Fixed: Issue with hiding the plugin in Client Reports
+Fixed: Conflict with the auto backup feature of the UpdraftPlus Backups plugin (#8435)
+Fixed: Issue with double records for the UpdraftPlus backups
+Fixed: Issue with recorging UpdraftPlus and BackUpWordPress backups
+Added: Support for the BackupBuddy plugin
+Added: Support for the MainWP Branding (#10609)

 = 1.1 - 4-28-2016 =
 * Updated: Support for the MainWP Child Plugin version 3.1.3